-FE probation.
+- 9.10.3 Students who receive a failed grade in a Teaching Block Practice will be put on FE probation.
 Normally, the minimum period for FE probation is one semester.
 A Case Conference will be convened to discuss the case, review evidences after investigation and recommend remedial work for every failure case.
 The student concerned is required to fulfill the remedial work and produce a report with evidences to show how he/she has addressed the recommendations.
 The FE probation status will be lifted, upon the endorsement of the Chairperson of the Case Conference on the student's report.
-The students will not be allowed to conduct Teaching Block Practice until FE probation is lifted.

-9.10.4 Students should complete a minimum of 7 credit points in each Field Experience and Experiential Learning Semester (for students admitted in 2019/20 and thereafter).
+The students will not be allowed to conduct Teaching Block Practice until FE probation is lifted. - 9.10.4 Students should complete a minimum of 7 credit points in each Field Experience and Experiential Learning Semester (for students admitted in 2019/20 and thereafter).
 Students shall only take Field Experience and/or Experiential Learning Courses (including Co-curricular and Service Learning courses and Experiential Learning courses) and Honours Project/Capstone Project, but not other regular taught courses in the Field Experience and Experiential Learning Semester.

-10. Graduation Requirements
+10. Graduation and Exit Requirements

-- 10.1 Students are responsible for the completion of all the graduation requirements of the programme in which they are officially enrolled.
-To graduate, students must: - (i) achieve the minimum number of credit points required by the programme and satisfy all other programme specific requirements such as Field Experience, language exit requirements as well as the Information Technology Competence test and/or Information Technology Competence in Education required by the University; - (ii) obtain a Programme GPA of 2.00 or above; - (iii) complete at least half of the total required programme credit points at the University and at least half of the required credit points in their major(s) at the University; - (iv) complete the requirements of their first major for undergraduate degree programmes; - (v) complete the requirements as prescribed by the programme; and - (vi) obtain a Major Subject GPA of 2.00 or above (for students of undergraduate degree programmes with a major subject study, and students of co-terminal double degree programmes who will have one combined Major Subject GPA based on the two Major Subjects). - 10.2 Students who have fulfilled the requirements of a second major and/or one/two minors and other programme requirements but failed to fulfill the requirements of their first major will not be permitted to graduate (applicable to students of undergraduate degree programmes with a major subject study).
+- 10.1 Students are responsible for the completion of all the graduation requirements of the programme in which they are officially enrolled and satisfy all other requirements specified by the University.
+To graduate, students must: - (i) achieve the minimum number of credit points required by the programme; - (ii) obtain a Programme GPA of 2.00 or above; - (iii) complete at least half of the total required programme credit points at the University and at least half of the required credit points in their major(s) at the University; - (iv) complete the requirements of their first major for undergraduate degree programmes; - (v) complete the requirements as prescribed by the programme such as Field Experience (for students of teacher education programmes), internship and/or Language Graduation Requirements; - (vi) obtain a Major Subject GPA of 2.00 or above (for students of undergraduate degree programmes with a major subject study, and students of co-terminal double degree programmes who will have one combined Major Subject GPA based on the two Major Subjects); and - (vii) satisfy the requirements of Information Technology Competence in Education (ITCE) (for students admitted in 2023/24 or before) / Digital Competency